databrainhq/dataneuron/README.md

 Data Neuron is a powerful AI-driven data framework to create and maintain AI DATA analyst.

-A small framework, Data Neuron is optimized for working with subsets of database, typically handling 10 to 15 tables.

-Data Neuron's objective is to give an ability to maintain and improve the semantic layer/knowledge graph, there by letting an AI agent with general intelligence to be Data Intelligent specific to your data.
+Supports SQLite, PostgreSQL, MySQL, MSSQL, CSV files(through duckdb).
+Works with major LLMs like Claude (default), OpenAI, LLAMA etc(through groq, nvidia, ..), OLLAMA.

 https://github.com/user-attachments/assets/ab4d0b69-2ecd-432a-9a2d-b50520325df4

 ### The framework:

 <img width="621" alt="Screenshot 2024-07-25 at 11 30 35 PM" src="https://github.com/user-attachments/assets/09353e34-a0f7-4650-b477-746eaf10c354">

+A small framework, Data Neuron is optimized for working with subsets of database, typically handling 10 to 15 tables.

+Data Neuron's objective is to give an ability to maintain and improve the semantic layer/knowledge graph, there by letting an AI agent with general intelligence to be Data Intelligent specific to your data.

 ## Features